astrohart/MFR/README.md

 ![Fig02](fig02.png)

-This will cause the **What folder do you want the operation to start in?** drop-down to be focused on the folder that the currently-open solution that is open in Visual Studio is located in.
+This will cause the **What folder should the operation start in?** drop-down to be focused on the folder that the currently-open solution that is open in Visual Studio is located in.

 ![Fig03](fig03.png)